Introduction

 The releases on GitHub contain binaries and debian packages: https://github.com/tulir/gomuks/releases

-GitLab CI builds binaries for each commit: https://mau.dev/tulir/gomuks/-/pipelines (currently available for linux/amd64, linux/arm, linux/arm64, darwin/amd64, darwin/arm64 and windows/amd64).
+GitLab CI builds binaries for each commit: https://mau.dev/tulir/gomuks/-/pipelines (currently available for linux/amd64, linux/arm, linux/arm64, darwin/amd64, darwin/arm64).

-The release and CI binaries for Linux and Windows are statically built and have no dependencies at all.
+The release and CI binaries for Linux are statically built and have no dependencies at all.
 The binaries for macOS require installing libolm, either with brew install libolm or by placing libolm.3.dylib from the CI in the same directory as the gomuks binary.

 Compiling from source

-1. Install Go 1.20 or higher.
+1. Install Go 1.21 or higher.

-• If you want end-to-end encryption, also install libolm-dev (3.x required, 2.x won't work) and C/C++ compilers.
+• If you want end-to-end encryption, also install libolm-dev.

 • If you don't want encryption, disable CGO with export CGO_ENABLED=0.